5 Red Flags to Consider When Integrating AI with BI

 AI teachers are a rare breed, as AI education is widely recognized to be at the nexus of artificial intelligence, neurology, and psychology – and they may be hard to come by at present with BI and analytics services.

-4. Immature master data
+4. Inaccurate master data

 In both artificial intelligence (AI) and traditional business intelligence (BI), master data (MD) is crucial.
 The better MD is when it has a greater level of maturity or definition.
 This can also be done in an AI system but not in a BI solution.